emlite/emlite-cpp/README.md

 await main();
 ```

-### Using wasm32-wasi or wasm32-wasip1
+### Using wasm32-wasi, wasm32-wasip1 or emscripten
 #### In the browser
-To use emlite with wasm32-wasi or wasm32-wasip1 in your web stack, you will need a wasi javascript polyfill, here we use @bjorn3/browser_wasi_shim (via unpkg) and we vendor the emlite.js file into our src directory (note that both can also be installed via npm):
+To use emlite with wasm32-wasi, wasm32-wasip1 or emscripten** in your web stack, you will need a wasi javascript polyfill, here we use @bjorn3/browser_wasi_shim (via unpkg) and we vendor the emlite.js file into our src directory (note that both can also be installed via npm):
 ```javascript
 // see the index.html for an example import { WASI, File, OpenFile, ConsoleStdout } from "https://unpkg.com/@bjorn3/browser_wasi_shim";